Mental health of students

 Furthermore, cults and other extremist organizations have been noticed in the past trying actively to engage students in their activities.
 Additionally, bullying, abuse, harassment, social exclusion and a range of other socially problematic behaviors, as well as suicide, drug problems etc. are increasingly apparent among young people.

 Faculty members should be aware of these issues at all times.
-The Center for Health Seience and Counseling has physicians, counselors, and public health nurses who offer a variety of advice and support services, including health advice, mental health advice, and support for people with disabilities.
+The Center for Health Sciences and Counseling has physicians, counselors, and public health nurses who offer a variety of advice and support services, including health advice, mental health advice, and support for people with disabilities.
 The full-time faculty members and staff assigned to the Center offer support as experts in this area.

-○Center for Health Seience and Counseling
+○Center for Health Seiences and Counseling

 Full-time coordinators (faculty members), who act as general consultants, work in close partnership with faculty members at each school, institute and faculty to identify high-risk students.
 In addition, the students' conditions are assessed and support is provided in cooperation with on-campus counselors, physicians, parents, and off-campus related organizations (medical, welfare, education, etc.).

-Full - time counselors (teachers) are available to counsel students on a broad range of issues relating to life, relationships, future plans, and concerns relating to their studies, etc. Each undergraduate/graduate school also has selected members of staff available for advice, particularly relating to studying different subjects.
+Full - time counselors (teachers) are available to counsel students on a broad range of issues relating to life, relationships, future plans, and concerns relating to their studies, etc. Each undergraduate/graduate school also has selected members of staff available for advice, particularly relating to studying different subjects. - ・Health Center

-Doctors (faculty members) and public health nurses (or standard nurses) are available for periodic health checks on students, as well as health advice, mental health advice, counseling and first-aid.
+Doctors (faculty members) and public health nurses (or registered nurses) provide periodic health checkups for students, as well as health consultations, mental health consultations, health guidance, first aid, and referrals to medical institutions. - ・Support Section for Inclusion

-This office provides students who have disabilities or illnesses with support in securing reasonable accommodation in their learning.
+This office provides students who have disabilities or illnesses with support in securing reasonable accommodation in their learning. - ・Health Information Promotion Office

 Full-time faculty members gather, analyze, and disseminate health data about the student body as a whole, and organize group activities for students with health risks to provide them with guidance about self-care.